 With great sadness, we say goodbye to Sister May Jo Leifker.
 Private visitation and funeral services will be held on Wednesday, June 2, 2021, in Sacred Heart Chapel, Sisters of the Presentation.
 Sister Mary Jo will be deeply missed.
 May she rest in peace.

 We are pleased to announce this year’s recipients of our scholarships.

 As Sisters of the Presentation, we stand with the National Black Sisters’ Conference and the Leadership Conference of Women Religious in our commitment to the sacred dignity of each human person as emphasized in Catholic Social Teaching.
 We endorse their joint statement on the conviction of Derek Chauvin for the murder of George Floyd.

-In our Spring issue of Presentation Doorways and those which follow, we will consider the meaning of common good and offer some reflections on the challenge of living with the needs of all of creation before us.
-Also included in this issue is the 2020 Annual Report of Appreciation, expressing our gratitude and highlighting the many ways our partners support the Presentation mission and our ministry efforts.
+In our summer issue of Presentation Doorways and those which follow, we will consider the meaning of common good and offer some reflections on the challenge of living with the needs of all of creation before us.

 The Sisters of the Presentation have several employment opportunities in nursing.
-We are currently hiring for the positions of director of nursing, CNA and nurse.
+We are currently hiring for the positions of CNA and nurse.
 This is an excellent opportunity to be part of a great team!

 Join Catholic Sisters for a yearlong, monthly conversation series “Exploring Intersections: Catholic Sisters on Racism, Migration and Climate.”
 Each month, panelists will explore a social issue and how it intersects with racism, migration and climate in a thought-provoking and engaging conversation.
-May 12 will focus on Migration.
+June 9 will focus on Racial Justice.

 Dubuque Presentation associates created an associate identity statement that expresses the essence of who they are to themselves, to one another and to the world in being called to the Presentation mission and charism.